-Instruction Hours/week: L:3 T:0 P:0 Marks: Internal: 40 External: 60 Total: 100
+Marks: Internal: 40 External: 60 Total: 100 End Semester Exam: 3 Hours

-- To explain basic knowledge on antigen structure and preparation. - To discuss the structural and functional principles of antibodies and immunodiagnosis. - To construct various parameters of B cells and T cells. - To explain the effects of preparation and storage of tissues in immuno pathology. - To outline the basic concepts of preparations of vaccine in molecular immunology.
+- To explain basic knowledge on antigen structure and preparation. - To discuss the structural and functional principles of antibodies and immunodiagnostics. - To construct various parameters of B cells and T cells. - To explain the effects of preparation and storage of tissues in immuno pathology. - To outline the basic concepts of preparations of vaccine in molecular immunology. - To discuss various analytical techniques used to characterize antigen and antibody.